UU-Hydro/PCR-GLOBWB_model/README.txt

 This is a pre-release for the version 2.0.3 (alpha)

-This version 2.0.3 includes kinematic routing features and some bug fixes for version for 2.0.3.
+This version 2.0.3 includes kinematic routing features and some bug fixes for the previous version for 2.0.2.
 Very short summary of changes introduced in this version 2.0.3 (compared to the version 2.0.2):

 - Fixing water balance errors (at the beginning of each year) while using the option "historicalIrrigationArea".